tawnyalee/C769-ROM3/_sources/task2_ROM3.md

 (task2:B)=

-## Sections B and B1: Review of Other Work & Relations of Artifacts
+## Sections B and B1: Review of Other Work & Works Informing Design

 :::{sidebar} Watch
 <iframe src="https://wgu.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=84af12b9-96da-41dc-b9ee-ac400141ba80&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" title="B and B1: Other Works" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" class="center" alt= "Title screen for video.">
 </iframe>
+This video was created for ROM2, but is still relevant to this version, ROM3.
 :::

 Think of this section as a literature review where you summarize a work (part B) and then relate it to your project (B1).
-The works only need to connect to an aspect of your project; they don't need to align with it entirely.
-And you can use anything created by an industry professional, e.g., online articles, whitepapers, technical documentation, etc. Most importantly, you must have **four** different works cited following [APA guidelines](task2:grammar).
-Typically, a proposal would cite sources as needed, but for evaluation purposes, they added this section for demonstrating research.
+The works *only need to connect to an aspect of your project*; they don't need to align with your project entirely.
+You can also use anything an industry professional created, e.g., online articles, videos, vendor documentation, whitepapers, etc. Most importantly, you must have **four** different works cited, e.g., (Smith, 2021) for APA.
+Typically, a proposal would cite sources as needed, but for evaluation purposes, they added this section to demonstrate research.

-1. **Review a work.** For example, online articles, blogs, case studies, white papers, videos, etc.
-2. **Summarize the work.** Simply tell your reader what's in the resource you reviewed, no need to offer an opinion or analyze it -simply summarize the content.
+1. **Summarize the work.** tell your reader what's in the resource you reviewed; there is no need to offer an opinion or analyze it -simply summarize the content.
 We recommend 1-2 paragraphs per work.
+2. **Include an in-text citation,** e.g., (Author, year) for [APA guidelines](https://apastyle.apa.org/style-grammar-guidelines/citations/basic-principles/author-date).
+Consider using a [referencing tool](resources:general:grammar:sources).
 3. **Relate the work to your project.** Following the summary, describe how the work expands the context of the problem or supports the implementation solution.
-4. **Include an APA style in-text citation,** e.g., (Author, year); follow [APA guidelines](https://apastyle.apa.org/style-grammar-guidelines/citations/basic-principles/author-date) and use a [referencing tool](resources:general:grammar:sources).
+We recommend 1-2 paragraphs per work.

 - [WGU's library](https://wgu.libguides.com/friendly.php?s=library)
 - [google.scholar.com](https://scholar.google.com/)